Severson-Group/docs.amdc.dev/source/firmware/arch/drivers/eddy-current-sensor.md

 # Eddy Current Sensor Driver

-This driver is used to control and configure the AMDC eddy current sensor IP core in the FPGA through the AXI4-Lite interface.
+This driver is used to control and configure the AMDC Eddy Current Sensor IP core in the FPGA through the AXI4-Lite interface.

 ## Files
-All files for the eddy current sensor driver are in the driver directory ([`common/drv/`](/sdk/bare/common/drv/)).
+All files for the eddy current sensor driver are in the AMDC-Firmware driver directory ([`sdk/app_cpu1/common/drv/`](https://github.com/Severson-Group/AMDC-Firmware/tree/develop/sdk/app_cpu1/common/drv)).

 ```
 drv/